nsaikiran/impression/_drafts/For-the-glory-of-gaints.md

 ---

-[**If I have seen further it is by standing on the shoulders of Giants.**](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants)
+[**If I have seen further it is by standing on the shoulders of Giants.**](https://en.wikipedia.org/wiki/Standing_on_the_shoulders_of_giants) should explain the title.

-I should have wrote this few years ago, when I was studying my graduation.
+I should have wrote this few years ago, during my graduate studies.
-Because it was then I did all this.
+Because it was then I felt this.

 See, for everything to be understood there needs a tiny spark of thought that convinces you.
 That spark is very important.
 If you managed to get that